AntaresSimulatorTeam/andromede-modeling-prototype/README.md

 # pyGems

+pyGems is an open-source tool, developed in Python, for the modeling and the simulation of complex energy systems under uncertainty.
+This is a generic interpreter for the **Gems** modeling framework.

 <img src="docs/images/gemsV2.png" alt="Description" width="200" height="200"/>

-pyGems is an open-source tool, developed in Python, for the modeling and the simulation of complex energy systems under uncertainty.

 ## The rationale behind Gems